y-by/Birthday-Gift/README.md

 # As part of my re-learning the basics of web development
-I'm having an excellent experience with the guys at Scrimba, here we will build a birthday greeting page in html & css for the best friend of each of us
+I'm having an excellent experience with the guys at Scrimba.
+In this project we will built a birthday greeting page using HTML & CSS.
+Happy Birthday 🥳

 ## About Scrimba